-The paper compares and explores various mechanisms that provide informal social protection to address the welfare needs of impoverished and vulnerable populations in Pakistan and Nigeria.
-Furthermore, the study assesses the perceived efficacy of these measures by the recipients in both contexts.
-Informal social protection encompasses measures taken by households, immediate and extended family, kin, non-kin relations, community, NGOs, and religious organizations etc. to fulfill people's immediate needs, and protect them against risks and shocks (Mumtaz, 2022a).
-Exploring the role of informal social protection through a comparative study in the context of developing countries is important because the coverage of formal social protection in many developing and less developed countries, particularly in Asia and the Pacific as well as Africa, is low at 44 percent and 17 percent, respectively (ILO, 2021).
-As a result, a significant segment of populations in such countries relies on informal social protection to meet their needs (Balgah & Buchenrieder, 2010; Hebo, 2013; Dube & Edwell, 2018; Mumtaz & Whiteford, 2021).
+protection in many developing and less developed countries, particularly in Asia and the Pacific as well as Africa, is low at 44% and 17%, respectively (ILO, 2021).
+As a result, a significant segment of the population in such countries relies on informal social protection to meet their needs (Balgah and Buchenrieder, 2010; Dube and Edwell, 2018; Hebo, 2013).
 Examining the diverse mechanisms by which informal social protection is delivered and evaluating the effectiveness of these measures from the recipients' perspective will help identify the various actors and institutions and diverse mechanisms through which informal welfare is administered.
-This evidence can significantly contribute to a holistic understanding of welfare systems, advance comprehension of complex welfare arrangements (welfare mix) that encompass both formal and informal mechanisms and facilitate the integration of formal and informal social protection.
+This evidence can significantly contribute to a holistic understanding of welfare systems, advance comprehension of complex welfare arrangements (welfare mix) that encompass both formal and informal mechanisms, and facilitate the integration of formal and informal social protection.
 Such integration is crucial for enhancing the overall efficiency of welfare systems, especially in the face of financial constraints experienced by both developing and less developed countries.
 We acknowledge that the integration of formal and informal welfare may give rise to issues of policy distortion and layering, as discussed by Sumarto in 2017 and 2021 in the Indonesian context.
 However, we argue that there is significant value in such integration, with benefits exceeding the costs, particularly for other low-income countries such as Pakistan and Nigeria.

 Therefore, we argue for the inclusion of informal social protection in social policy theory and practice alongside formal welfare provisions, especially in developing and less developed countries.
 Traditional social policy literature has predominantly focused on "statist" approaches, prioritizing formal welfare (Mumtaz et al., 2023).
 Notably, the consideration of informal social protection in the development and analysis of social policymaking for developing and less developed countries has been largely neglected (Institute of Development Studies, 2011; Midgley, 2019; Roumpakis, 2020).
-However, according to Nordensvärd & Ketola (2022), informality serves as the foundation of all welfare, underscoring the integral connection between formal and informal welfare.
-In addition, Midgley (2014) argues that social development which has largely remained the focus of developing nations for can be better acquainted with the study of formal and informal welfare systems.
-Thus, to comprehensively understand a welfare system, both formal and informal welfare provisions necessitate thorough examination (Ibid, Mumtaz, 2023).
-Taking these viewpoints into account, this paper injects empirical insights into the role of informal social protection in addressing the welfare needs of vulnerable populations in two less developed countries -Pakistan and Nigeria - for advancing a better understanding of welfare systems.
+However, according to Nordensvärd and Ketola (2022), informality serves as the foundation of all welfare, underscoring the integral connection between formal and informal welfare.
+In addition, Midgley (2014) argues that social development, which has largely remained the focus of developing nations, can be better acquainted with the study of formal and informal welfare systems.
+Thus, to comprehensively understand a welfare system, both formal and informal welfare provisions necessitate thorough examination (Midgley, 2014).
+Taking these viewpoints into account, this paper injects empirical insights into the role of informal social protection in addressing the welfare needs of vulnerable populations in two less developed countries-Pakistan and Nigeria-for advancing a better understanding of welfare systems.